pat314/First_Game_SDL2/README.md

 ## Project Description
 ### ***Game description***
 + You are a fighter who have an assignment to hinder the monsters from invading our world by obtaining their dragon ball.
-On the way you approaching the ball, you have to kill all the monsters ás well as the guards so that you could find out the ball.
-To get the ball, you have a combat with the boss, which ís a dragon.
+On the way you approaching the ball, you have to kill all the monsters as well as the guards so that you could find out the ball.
+To get the ball, you have a combat with the boss, which is a dragon.
 You will have 8 lives.
 However, you really need to hurry up due to limited time!

 ### ***Controls***